Dinajpur

 Dinajpur (দিনাজপুর /bn/) is a city and the district headquarters of Dinajpur district situated in Rangpur Division, Bangladesh.
 It was founded in 1786.
 It is located 413 km north-west of Dhaka.
-It is bounded on the north by Suihari, Katapara, Bangi Bechapara, Pulhat, and Koshba on the south; on the east by Sheikhupura; and by the river Punarbhaba on the west.
+It is bounded on the north by Suihari, Katapara, Bangi Bechapara, Pulhat, and Koshba on the south; on the east by Shekpura; and by the river Punarbhaba on the west.
 About 213,000 people live here which makes this city the 21st largest city in Bangladesh.